Hurricane Dolly (2008): United States

 The Governor of Texas, Rick Perry, declared 14 counties in South Texas a disaster area.
 Insured property damage estimates are near $525 million (2008 USD) with total property damage estimates (based on a 2–1 ratio of total damage to insured damage) near $1.3 billion (2008 USD) in the state (with a large proportion of the losses being agricultural), and the Rio Grande cotton crop was expected to be a complete loss.
 After weakening to a tropical storm, Dolly spun off another tornado near Poth early on July 24 with minor damage.
 Near noon on July 24, an EF0 tornado touched down in the southern edge of downtown San Antonio near the Interstate 10–Interstate 37 interchange.
 Significant damage was reported in the area, with several commercial buildings losing their roofs and numerous houses damaged.
 Damage was also reported at the Windcrest Tower.
 About 1,500 customers lost power as a result.
 Flash flooding from the remnant low of Dolly occurred in El Paso, Texas, on July 26: one person was killed in an adjacent portion of New Mexico from a weather-related traffic accident.
 Additional flash flooding and river flooding on the Rio Ruidoso in the Sacramento Mountains of New Mexico occurred on the morning of July 27, after more than 6 in of rainfall from Dolly's remnants: hundreds of tourists, campers and residents were evacuated and the storm caused damage at the Ruidoso Downs racetrack.
 One person was killed in the Rio Ruidoso flooding, approximately 900 persons required rescue, approximately 500 structures were damaged, and initial damage estimates for Ruidoso, New Mexico were in the range of $15–20 million.
+Further north, Dolly became only the second Atlantic hurricane to drop rainfall in the state of Colorado.